There’s more to composting than just tossing bits of unwanted food in a bin every now and again.

 The success of ‘making dirt’ in your first one will encourage you to keep going further.

-But, if you want to take the roll of waste management fundamentally, then I would suggest obtaining (for free ideally) five timber product pallets that are usually only made for one use and then discarded.
+But, if you want to take the role of DIY waste management, then I would suggest obtaining (for free ideally) five timber product pallets that are usually only made for one use and then discarded.

 Four sides and the base of your compost bin is done!
 A few self tapping screws to hold it together will give you a very ‘airy’ box.

 A 10m roll of chicken wire wrapped around the sides and the bottom and your bin is complete.